fixie-ai/ai-jsx/packages/docs/docs/tutorials/sidekickTutorial/part3-systemMessage.md

 A few things to note in the above message:

 - We are defining multiple `<System Message>` objects.
 This is a convenient way to separate the logic.
-- We are giving the LLM a very specific function called `lookupeGitHubKnowledgeBase` and telling the LLM when it should be used.
+- We are giving the LLM a very specific function called `lookupGitHubKnowledgeBase` and telling the LLM when it should be used.
 - We are giving an instruction to cite the sources.
 These will include the URLs in the sources of our Document Collection.
 - We are preventing end-users from instructing the Sidekick to take on an alternate persona.